-There’s a million ways to mess up landscape.
+There are a million ways to mess up the landscape.
 They can’t all be listed here, but these are some things that sound obvious but get missed without proper forethought.

 Cause and effect is king in worldbuilding.
 You should always ask yourself why a thing exists the way it exists.
 This will get you to look at the world around you in a new way.
 You don’t have to put your answers into your novel, but you should make sure you’ve answered them for yourself.

 Civilizations tend to want to exist, so they settle in places with good livability prospects.
 This often means near water/rivers, on fertile ground for farming, with an abundance of wildlife for hunting.

 I’m not saying all of these things at once, but there has to be some natural resource to make living possible.

 Deserts are fun, but how do people travel in them?
 I recently read a poorly constructed novel based around deserts and magic.
 People seemed to just walk through the desert without batting an eye.